Running a profitable digital marketing campaign requires you to put in a lot of time and effort in order to make it successful.

 Prior to starting your content marketing campaigns, you should get familiar with WordPress security features and ensure that all of the latest updates are installed.
 Look up security plugins and add them to your WordPress installation too.

-For added protection, use a web hosting company that takes security seriously and provides daily backups combined with system isolation.
+For added protection, use a web hosting company and professional software development company that takes security seriously and provides daily backups combined with system isolation.
 Making your own backups is also recommended, as it lets you replace information that was lost due to technical issues, human errors or intrusions.

 To deter hackers, change the default wp-login in your URL and use a strong password.
 Never log in to your WordPress backend from an unsecured public Wi-Fi network, as this increases the chances of password theft.